tattsan/xkansuji/README.md

   * `\@xkansuji{TeX counter}`
   * `\Xkansuji{Arabic numerals string}`

-This will give you the usual Chinese numerals: 2014 will be converted to 二千十四, not 二〇一四.
+These commands will give you the usual Chinese numerals: 2014 will be converted to 二千十四, not 二〇一四.
 A more practical package would have various options to control the formatting, but that is not the purpose of this package.

   * `\jokkansuji{LaTeX counter}`
   * `\@jokkansuji{TeX counter}`
   * `\JoKKansuji{Arabic numerals string}`

-This will give you the Chinese numerals in the long scale.
+These commands will give you the Chinese numerals in the long scale.

   * `\kegonknumeral{LaTeX counter}`
   * `\@kegonknumeral{TeX counter}`
   * `\Kegonknumeral{Arabic numerals string}`

-This will use numerals in the Chinese translation of the Buddhist scriptures, in the long scale.
+These commands will use numerals in the Chinese translation of the Buddhist scriptures, in the long scale.

 ### History